Future of the Royal Navy: Royal Fleet Auxiliary ships

 However, late in 2019 this competition was stopped in the face of criticism that the competition permitted the potential construction of the ships outside the UK.
 The competition was anticipated as likely to be restarted with revised terms of reference.
 On 21 October 2020, it was indicated that the competition for the FSS will be restarted in Spring 2021, covering three ships and it will be an international competition but the team must be a led by a British company.
 The 2021 defence white paper confirmed that three FSSS would be built.
 In May 2021 the competition to build the ships was relaunched with the aim of taking a decision within two years.
 In July 2022, Rear-Admiral Paul Marshall, the Senior Responsible Officer for the Fleet Solid Support ship project, told the House of Commons Select Defence Committee that the first ship was envisaged for service entry in 2028 with the third entering service by 2032.
 However, subsequently the Ministry of Defence indicated that the first ship would in fact not be operational until 2031.
 In November 2022 it was announced that Team Resolute (BMT, Harland & Wolff and Navantia) had been selected to build the ships with the start of construction anticipated in 2025.
 The manufacturing contract, with a value of 1.6 billion pounds, was signed in January 2023.

-The SDSR did not mention any current plans to replace which at the time was scheduled to go out of service in 2020 but was laid up and advertised for sale in 2016, or which was originally scheduled to go out of service in 2024.
-A parliamentary reply on 21 March 2016 noted that "The consideration of options to deliver the capabilities provided by RFA Diligence and RFA Argus remains ongoing".
-An August 2016 notice stated that Diligence was placed up for sale, and that the MOD was considering options for a replacement.
-The 2021 defence white paper was silent on a specific replacement for either vessel, essentially confirming that the enhanced aviation capabilities eventually envisaged as being provided by the mooted Multi-Role Support Ships (MRSS), would be the de facto replacement for Argus though the first MRSS might not actually enter service until the 2030s.
-In 2022, it was initially decided that Argus would in fact be extended in service "beyond 2030".
-However, by 2025 she was laid-up and deemed unsafe to sail.

-In addition to its existing capabilities, the Royal Fleet Auxiliary has also assumed responsibility for the new MROSS capability, with a vessel purchased for that purpose and named RFA Proteus.